-- a. to make recommendations to the Board on the appointment, reappointment or replacement and, if relevant, remuneration of the external auditor: - b. to review and assess the independence, quality and performance of the external auditor periodically and as required by law; - c. to review the scope, processes and results of the external audit; - d. to review any non-audit services undertaken by the Company's auditor to ensure compliance with the risk management framework of the Company; - e. to monitor the effectiveness and appropriateness of the accounting and internal control systems and reporting of the Company; - f. to review half year and full year financial statements and Appendices 4D and 4E prior to filing with the ASX; - g. to review the adequacy and effectiveness of the Company's risk management framework by gaining assurance that major risks have been identified and are appropriately managed; - h. to ensure the Company is compliant with all applicable external regulations; and - i. to review its performance and Charter annually to ensure it is operating effectively.
+- a. to make recommendations to the Board on the appointment, reappointment or replacement and, if relevant, remuneration of the external auditor; - b. to review and assess the independence, quality and performance of the external auditor periodically and as required by law; - c. to review the scope, processes and results of the external audit; - d. to review any non-audit services undertaken by the Company's auditor to ensure compliance with the risk management framework of the Company; - e. to monitor the effectiveness and appropriateness of the accounting and internal control systems and reporting of the Company; - f. to review and recommend for adoption by the Board the half year and full year financial statements and Appendices 4D and 4E prior to filing with the ASX; - g. to review the adequacy and effectiveness of the Company's risk management framework by gaining assurance that major risks have been identified and are appropriately managed and that the Company is operating with due regard to the risk appetite set by the Board; - h. to make recommendations to the Board in relation to changes that should be made to the Company's risk management framework or to the risk appetite set by the Board; - i. to ensure the Company is compliant with its policies and all applicable external regulations; and - j. to review its performance and Charter annually to ensure it is operating effectively.

-The Committee will also oversee market risk management protocols, ensuring that the Investment Committee complies with the following asset allocation restrictions when the portfolio of the Company is fully invested:
+The Committee will also oversee market risk management protocols to ensure that the Investment Committee complies with the following asset allocation restrictions when the portfolio of the Company is fully invested:

-- a. after establishment, no more than 20% of the gross value of the portfolio of the Company will be invested in any single underlying fund or underlying funds operated by the same fund management group; - b. the Company invests in underlying funds managed by fund managers that have agreed to forego their management and performance fees; and - c. the Company's assets (including its direct investments and cash) are in accordance with the Board approved investment mandate.
+- a. after establishment, no more than 20% of the gross value of the investment portfolio of the Company will be invested in any single underlying fund or underlying funds operated by the same fund management group; - b. the Company invests with fund managers that have agreed to forego their management and performance fees; and - c. the Company's assets (including its direct investments and cash) are in accordance with the Board approved investment mandate.